WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 Gnasher pulled back one of the drapes to reveal a winding staircase that led down.

-A cold wind blew up from below, wrapping itself caressingly around the curves.
-ButHow could see a faint light around the bend, presumably from the bottom of the staircase.
+A cold wind blew up from below, wrapping itself caressingly around them.
+ButHow could see a faint light around the bend, reaching up from the bottom of the staircase.

 "Please, after you," Gnasher said to his guest.
 &nbsp;